 TMJ Treatment in Woodridge, IL

-- Soreness in the cheek or jaw area
+- Soreness in the jaw and temples

 - Facial pain